 What are the Texas Toll Roads?

-Texas is interconnected by a significant network of roadways.
+A significant network of roadways interconnects Texas.
 However, how many of them have tolls?
 I’m here to provide an answer to a query that I’m sure many others have questioned.
-In this blog post, I’ll be talking about the roads in Texas, what the Texas Toll Roads are, does Texas have no toll roads, and an easy way to pass through the toll roads in Texas.
+In this blog post, I’ll be talking about the roads in Texas, what the Texas Toll Roads are, does Texas have no toll roads and an easy way to pass through the toll roads in Texas.

 Roads in Texas State

-Texas is a big state that is home to some of the busiest roadways in the country.
+Texas is a big state home to some of the busiest roadways in the country.
 Texas includes:

 • About 8,000 miles of municipal streets.